 Prior to CHQI, Lauren served as the Director of Corporate Communications for The Bozzuto Group.
 She is an alumnus of Texas Christian University.

-CHQI’s Board of Directors constitutes the governance arm that drives CHQI’s business and operational decisions concerning the following:
+CHQI’s Advisory Board constitutes the governance arm that drives CHQI’s business and operational decisions concerning the following:

-The Board of Directors is responsible for the appointment of all committees, their membership, and scope of work.
-Additionally, the Board conducts annual reviews of policies and procedures covering all aspects of CHQI operations.
-The Board can use this information to change existing policies to ensure the continuity of operations and to adapt to new challenges and opportunities.
+The Advisory Board is responsible for the appointment of all committees, their membership, and scope of work.
+Additionally, the Advisory Board conducts annual reviews of policies and procedures covering all aspects of CHQI operations.
+The Advisory Board can use this information to change existing policies to ensure the continuity of operations and to adapt to new challenges and opportunities.

 The CHQI Standards Committees draft quality standards through a consensus driven process.
-The CHQI Board of Directors typically appoints a new Standards Committee for each program whose members represent a cross section of perspectives that includes all relevant stakeholders such as providers, regulators, payers, consumers, manufacturers and others.
+The CHQI Advisory Board typically appoints a new Standards Committee for each program whose members represent a cross section of perspectives that includes all relevant stakeholders such as providers, regulators, payers, consumers, manufacturers and others.

 The CHQI Accreditation Committees conduct the reviews of ‘blinded’ applications for accreditation as defined in the designated accreditation program.
 Accreditation Committees also review any initial appeals received following adverse decisions relevant to a submitted application.